UDC-GAC/ServerlessContainers/docs/configuration.md

 some assurance that after a scaling operation, another one won't be needed soon after.

-As seen on the image above, the responsiveness can be modulated differently to adapt to two possible scenarios:
+As seen on the image below, the responsiveness can be modulated differently to adapt to two possible scenarios:

 * A: Time to pass before performing a **scaling down** operation.